 - Traffic – Email is a direct and reliable way to direct traffic to your site.
-You can notify new and current readers for your best old posts and present the newest posts.
-By notifying a potential reader thru email addresses, they’re much more likely to turn from a one-time visitor into a regular reader.
-Outsources like Pinterest and Google play both important roles in driving traffic into your blog, but they can not be controlled.
+You can notify new and current readers of your best old posts and present the newest posts.
+By notifying potential readers thru email addresses, they’re much more likely to turn from one-time visitors into regular readers.
+Outsources like Pinterest and Google play both important roles in driving traffic to your blog, but they can not be controlled.
 While the email list is yours.

 - Marketing – Email goes straight to the reader's eyes.
 There can not be a more secure way to be sure you are being seen, than emails.
 Including social media.